 What I Did:

-- Designed a scaling, modular gun-crafting system for different playstyles with respect to increasingly difficult game levels
+- Designed a modular gun-crafting system for different playstyles and increasingly difficult levels

 - Wrote art and design documentation that was referenced by all teams throughout development